mindis/snowplow.github.com/_posts/2014-01-27-snowplow-custom-contexts-guide.md

 1. The name is the name for an individual context entry
 2. The property is a JSON holding name: property pairs for this context entry

-A few dos and don'ts on context names:
+A few dos and don'ts for context names:

 * **Do** name each context entry however you like
-* **Do** use a context name to identify a set of data points which make sense to your business
+* **Do** use a context name to identify a set of associated data points which make sense to your business
 * **Do** use the same contexts across multiple different events and event types
 * **Don't** use multiple different context names to refer to the same set of data points

-A few dos and don'ts on context entry JSONs:
+A few dos and don'ts for the JSONs inside each context entry JSONs:

 * **Do** use any of the data types supported by [custom unstructured events] [unstructured-events]
 * **Do** use Snowplow datatype suffixes if the data type would otherwise be unclear